BurakGuldal10/Privacy-Policy/README.md

     is never uploaded or shared.
   - We retain your data for as long as your account is active or as required by law.
-  - To request deletion of your personal data, contact us at guldaliburak04@gmail.com.
-We will process your request within 30 days.

 ────────────────────────────────────────
 5. CHILDREN'S PRIVACY